dapanda1/weirdhouse/README.md

 The adventure zone is here:
 https://kol.coldfront.net/thekolwiki/index.php/The_Mansion_of_Dr._Weirdeaux

+Use this code to install:
+`git checkout dapanda1/weirdhouse`

 ---
 This script is incredibly rough and hacked together from other scripts I have.
 It also doesn't buy, eat/drink, equip, or set your gear.
 It currently doesn't run first use settings either.
 Those need to be done here: